SAM-Denton/samde/README.md

 The scratchpad keybind is super+t, you can adjust the default size by changing the amount of columns and rows of st. You need to merge Xresources and kill the scratchpad window for the change to take effect.

 ### Top or centered dmenu
-My dmenu build supports both top and centered options.
-When on top it matches the padding of the dwm bar and has no border and when centered it has a border.
+The dmenu build supports both top and centered options.

 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/dmenu.jpg">